ItsAbdullahFiaz/ItsAbdullahFiaz/README.md

    ## 👨🏻‍💻 About Me:

-I’m a software developer with 4 years of experience, specializing in React Native and frontend technologies while also having a strong grasp of backend development.
+I'm a software developer with 4 years of experience, specializing in mobile app development and frontend technologies while also having a strong grasp of backend development.
 I focus on building functional and visually appealing applications, ensuring both performance and design go hand in hand.

 With a passion for continuous learning, I believe in self-education and constantly seek opportunities to grow, refine my skills, and stay ahead in the ever-evolving tech landscape.